uit-no-old/elixir-excelerate/reference-database.md

 ##Detailed Description

 We will establish three different databases with different quality:
 * Tier 1 - **MarRef** - is the gold standard and it builds upon complete genomes.
 Details about the content...
+Manually curated.
 * Tier 2 - **MarDB** - will include all prokaryotic genomes independet of whether they are complete or not.
 Details about the content...
+Manually curated at the beginning, if possible.
+Later there will be standards to avoid manual curation.
-* Tier 3 - **MetaMar** will be based upon annotation of assembled marine metagenomics and metatransciptomics reads.
+* Tier 3 - **MarCat** will be based upon annotation of assembled marine metagenomics and metatransciptomics reads.
 Details about the content...

-###Operaional Scenario
+###Operational Scenario

 The two main operations for the database is update and lookup.
 The updates differ for each tier, but we provide a common interface for lookup.